Book an appointment with the Plan-it Windows team today

-A common question from our customers is whether or not you can paint uPVC windows.
+A common question from our customers is whether you can paint uPVC windows.
 The answer is yes, uPVC windows and doors can be painted.
-Many homeowners look to refresh the outside of their home by adding a new colour to enhance curb appeal.
+Many homeowners look to refresh the outside of their homes by adding a new colour to enhance curb appeal.

 However, it’s important to note that painting uPVC windows and doors is not a straightforward task and requires careful consideration and proper technique.